suhail8452/Projects/README.md

-### Data analyst projects contains code I have independently worked on.
+## Data analyst projects: This folder contains code I have independently worked on.

-### University code contains all of the code I have worked on during university.
+## University projects: This folder contains all the code I have worked on during my time at university.